kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 1. Adjust the grating on the ray box to provide 5 parallel rays.
 2. Place the thin convex lens perpendicular to the rays, so that the rays are running parallel to the optical axis.
 Note that it is necessary to place the lens on the front half of the table to observe the intended phenomenon.
-3. Dim the class lights and observe the refracted rays.
+3. Let your TA know that you are ready for them to dim the class lights and observe the refracted rays.

 :::Exercise (|1 Point)
 What is the focal length of the lens?